spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/taking-backups/overview.md

     ];
 ```

-The specified databases will be dumped and, together with the other selected files be zipped.
+The specified databases will be dumped and, together with the selected files, be zipped.
 The zipfile will have be named `<specified name in configuration>-<YY-MM-DD:His>.zip`.

 The more files you need to backup, the bigger the zip will become.
-Make sure there's enough free room on your disk to create the zip.
-After the zip is copied to all destinations it will be deleted.
+Make sure there's enough free space on your disk to create the zip.
+After the zip has beens copied to all destinations it will be deleted.

 ### Determining the destination of the backup